Ada-Developers-Academy/core-about-ada/being-an-adie/roundtables.md

 - Roundtable instructors facilitating your group may differ day-to-day.
 - Roundtable groups will change the weeks of **April 12th** and **March 17**
 - Roundtable checkout questions can be submitted using the [roundtable question form](todo) __todo__
 - Use the #roundtables slack channel for follow up conversation and questions
+- Roundtables with the "Activity" label in the calendar will focus on the associated activity from Learn.

 ## Format